Gyeeta/gyeeta.github.io/docs/installation/tldr_quick_install.md

   - installation
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';
+import CodeBlock from '@theme/CodeBlock';

 # TL;DR Quick Server Installation

 Gyeeta provides a single command TLDR Quick Install method to install all Server Components with no other